 ‘On the Isle of Anglesey, lies the beautiful seaside town of Beaumaris.
 I’d been keen to go for various reasons, but none more than checking out The Little Chilli Shop…’

-If you like living life on the edge, you can visit The Little Chilli Shop and have your face melted off.
+If you like living life on the edge, you can visit The Little Chilli Shop in Beaumaris and have your face melted off.
 And who doesn’t want to do that??
 No one; that’s who.

-The Little Chilli Shop is easily to locate due to its pretty pastel pink facade and it’s very friendly (and not at all fierce looking) dragon guarding the door.
+The Little Chilli Shop is easy to locate due to its pretty pastel pink facade and it’s very friendly (and not at all fierce looking) dragon guarding the door.

 The store quietly entices innocent passers-by into its spicy realms with the promise of deadly heat.
 Not literally deadly, you understand, but figuratively speaking.
 No harm will actually come to you by visiting the premises.
 Or will it…? *cue evil laugh*